 - Platter your crustaceans and call everyone around to begin your feast!

-- Add garlic, lemon and some of your favorite vegetables (we like potatoes, corn and mushrooms!) into the seasoned, boiling water — just make sure that you don’t overcook them!
+- Add garlic, lemon and some of your favorite vegetables (we like potatoes, corn and onion!) into the seasoned, boiling water — just make sure that you don’t overcook them!

 - Add extra seasoning and your favorite hot peppers to kick it up a notch for those that like some heat